 Introduction to Financial Risk

 In investing, financial risk is the variability of the actual return generated by an investment relative to what the investor expected.
-As an example, financial risk would be a stock that is expected to return 5% but instead only returns 2%.
+As an example, financial risk is represented by a stock that is expected to return 5% but instead only returns 2%.
 Only risk-free assets give returns perfectly equal to expected returns.
 The risks of an asset are measured by its variance and standard deviation.

 Types of financial risk